 If you have a degree in government or are considering entering a bachelor’s or master’s program in government or public administration, you might be wondering what you will be able to do with those degrees.
-It is important to look ahead at what jobs you are interested in and what jobs might be available in the future to be sure you spend your time working on a degree that will help your prospects.
+It is important to look ahead at what jobs you are interested in and what job opportunities might be available in the future so you spend your time working on a degree that will help your prospects.

-The good news is that the government probably is not going anywhere any time soon, so a related degree could lead to some great opportunities in the future.
-The thing about a degree in government is that you will gain all kinds of transferable skills that are looked on favorably by employers.
+The good news is that the state and local governments probably aren't going anywhere anytime soon, so a related degree could lead to some great opportunities in the future.
+The thing about a degree in government is that you will gain many transferable skills that are looked upon favorably by employers.

 Skills to Develop in a Government Degree Program

-Government majors learn about government, of course.
-They also study political theory, international relationships, political structures and processes and policy.
-This study is done using critical analysis skills, research, writing and usually, hands-on experience.
-In fact, many government-related internships exist, including those with:
+Government majors learn about government.
+However, they also study political theory, processes and policy, international relationships and political structures.
+This study is done using skills in critical analysis, research writing and hands-on experience.
+In fact, many internships are available in government-related sectors, including:

 - Public relations offices